defnot001/every-scoreboard/README.md

 See the naming convention over in the next section.

 Note that the scoreboard names won't change between versions of the game.
-That means you can have your world in 1.17.1 with that datapack, then updates your world to 1.18, run the datapack for that version again, and you will keep your scoreboards from 1.17.1, with the new ones.
+That means you can have your world in 1.18 with that datapack, then update your world to 1.19, run the datapack for that version again, and you will keep your scoreboards from 1.18, with the new ones.

 ## Naming convention